-The District and Collier County have a lease agreement for the facility previously constructed by Collier County to be shared by the District, the Sheriff's Department and Emergency Medical Services.
-Based on the lease agreement, the lease has been recorded as a non-interest bearing capital lease in the accompanying financial statements with a principal balance of \$58,779 at September 30, 2017.
+The District and Collier County have a lease agreement for Station #70, the facility previously constructed by Collier County to be shared by the District, the Sheriff's Department and Emergency Medical Services.
+Based on the lease agreement, the lease has been recorded as a non-interest bearing capital lease in the accompanying financial statements with a principal balance of \$41,985 at September 30, 2018.
 The District agreed to pay a monthly minimum rent of approximately \$1,400 for the facility.
-The associated asset has a carrying value of \$564,823 with accumulated depreciation \$480,100 of at September 30, 2017.
+The associated asset has a carrying value of \$564,823 with accumulated depreciation of \$498,927 at September 30, 2018.

-The Bancorp Bank Firefighter Truck Lease
+The Bancorp Bank Firefighter Truck Leases

-In fiscal year 2016, the District entered into a capital lease agreement with the Bancorp Bank for the purchase of one Pierce Enforcer 107' Ascendant Aerial Ladder Truck including related equipment totaling \$785,500.
-Based on the lease agreement, the lease was recorded as a capital lease in the accompanying financial statements and was paid off during the fiscal year ended September 30, 2017.
-The associated asset has a carrying value of \$785,500 with accumulated depreciation \$177,673 of at September 30, 2017.
+In fiscal year 2018, the District entered into a capital lease agreement with the Bancorp Bank for the purchase of one 2017 E-One Typhoon Rescue Pumper Truck totaling \$399,900.
+Based on the lease agreement, the lease was recorded as a capital lease in the accompanying financial statements, with a principal balance of \$336,840 at September 30, 2018.
+The District agreed to pay seven annual payments of \$64,176.21 beginning on March 10, 2018 and ending on March 10, 2024.
+The associated asset has a carrying value of \$399,900 with accumulated depreciation of \$38,085 at September 30, 2018.